some-natalie/some-natalie/_posts/2023-07-03-threat-modeling-actions.md

 First, the [four key questions](https://www.threatmodelingmanifesto.org/) of threat modeling.

 Well, the first three anyways.
 [Meat Loaf](https://en.wikipedia.org/wiki/Meat_Loaf), great sage of love and power ballads, sang that ["I’d do anything for love, but I won’t do that"](https://www.youtube.com/watch?v%253D9X_ViIPA-Gc) - and never answered what **"that"** was.
 Same deal here - I can’t answer if we did a good enough job, only you can.
-What's "good enough" for a company creating widgets is substantially different than holding state secrets or working with life-sustaining tech.  :smiley:
+What's "good enough" for a company creating widgets is substantially different than holding state secrets or working with life-sustaining tech. 😀

 You’re not walking out of here with a comprehensive, end-to-end threat model for your most special pipeline, but hopefully you’ll build a starting point for it.
 I’ll focus on highlighting things I see folks overlook, my own struggles doing this in a highly regulated environment, and some of the easier wins in this simplistic pipeline.